acidonper/ansible-training/training/lesson01/README.md

 # Install Ansible

+Lesson1's aim is to prepare an Ansible laboratory enviroment in order to be able to carriying out the following lessons' tasks.

+## Goals

+* Install Ansible Engine

-## Installing the Control Node
+## Installing Control Node

-Please install Ansible engine in the server provided.

 For more information, please visit https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-the-control-node.